cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop repository!
+Welcome to our Local Coffee Shop!

-## Overview
+## Our Mission
-This is a simple React application that showcases our coffee shop and the menu items we offer.
+To serve the best coffee in town.

-## Features
+## Our Menu
-- Stylish design with a warm and inviting layout.
-- Responsive and easy to navigate.
+- Espresso
+- Latte
+- Cappuccino
+- Cold Brew
+- Pastries

-## Installation
+## Getting Started
 1. Clone the repository:
    ```bash
    git clone https://github.com/cezarpauna/TestRepoCreation.git
    ```
-2. Navigate to the directory:
+2. Navigate into the directory:
    ```bash
    cd TestRepoCreation
    ```